small-tech/auto-encrypt-localhost/developer-documentation.md

 Generated using [dependency cruiser](https://github.com/sverweij/dependency-cruiser).

-To run dependecy cruiser, you will need to [install Graphviz](https://graphviz.org/download/).
+To run dependency cruiser, you will need to [install Graphviz](https://graphviz.org/download/).

 ## How it works in more detail

-Auto Encrypt Localhost is a Node.js wrapper for [mkcert](https://github.com/FiloSottile/mkcert/) that:
+Auto Encrypt Localhost is a Node.js wrapper for [mkcert](https://github.com/FiloSottile/mkcert/) that, at the npm post-install stage:

-  * Downloads and uses correct mkcert release binary for you machine on Linux, macOS, and Windows.
+  - Downloads and uses correct mkcert release binary for you machine on Linux, macOS, and Windows.

-  * Automatically installs the _certutil_ (nss) dependency on Linux on systems with apt, pacman, yum (untested) and  and on macOS if you have [Homebrew](https://brew.sh) or [MacPorts](https://www.macports.org/) (untested).
+  - Automatically installs the _certutil_ (nss) dependency on Linux on systems with apt, pacman, yum (untested) and  and on macOS if you have [Homebrew](https://brew.sh) or [MacPorts](https://www.macports.org/) (untested).

-  * Creates a root Certificate Authority.
+  - Creates a root Certificate Authority.

-  * Creates locally-trusted TLS certificates for localhost, 127.0.0.1, and ::1.
+  - Creates locally-trusted TLS certificates for localhost, 127.0.0.1, and ::1.

 You can use these certificates for local development without triggering self-signed certificate errors.

+At runtime, you can use the library to create your HTTPS servers instead of using the built-in Node.js `https` module.

 For more details on how Auto Encrypt Localhost works behind the scenes, please [see the mkcert README](https://github.com/FiloSottile/mkcert/blob/master/README.md).